guntherbensch/repframe/README.md

 The *Sensitivity Dashboard* additionally includes the option `extended(string)` to show two types of indicators in an extended set of indicators.

 6. The **effect size agreement indicator** measures the share of robustness coefficients that lie inside the bounds of the confidence interval of the original coefficient, $\beta(cilo)^{orig}_j$ and $\beta(ciup)^{orig}_j$.
 It only considers statistically insignificant robustness analysis paths for outcomes reported as statistically significant in the original study.
+The indicator requires that the effect sizes of the original and robustness results are measured in the same units.

 $$ I´_{6j} = mean(\mathbb{I}(\beta(cilo)^{orig}_j \le \beta_i \le beta(ciup)^{orig}_j)) \times 100 		\quad  \text{if } pval^{orig}_j \le \alpha \land pval_i > \alpha $$